CodeKarno/ReadMeTest/README.md

             ...
         </Fields>
 ```
-4. Add BootstrapComboBox control to the column's EditItemTemplate.
+4. Add the BootstrapComboBox control to the column's EditItemTemplate.
 This control will be used for the Edit mode.
-It has almost the same configuration with minor differences: it should have other data binding handlers, you need to set its ClientInstanceName for client-side access:
+It has almost the same configuration, but with minor differences: it should have other data binding handlers.
+Also, you need to set its ClientInstanceName for client-side access:

 ```aspx
 <EditItemTemplate>